Download your booklet here.

 How will Entrust Women help women from my church get to know each other better?

+Decide together which hub you would like to attend and make sure you all get tickets to the same hub.
 During the day there will be an opportunity for church groups to talk and pray about what they’ve learned.
 So not only will you be encouraged by seeing Christian women from different churches, you’ll get a chance to hang out as a church group too.
 But please don’t feel like you have to come with a church group: if you’re there on your own, or with a couple of friends, you’ll have the same opportunity to reﬂect on, and pray about, what you’re learning.

 Will the conference be suitable for teens and young adults?